bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **Creating The Definition for Our Model**

-Now that we have a metric we want to save and data that is coupled with that metric, it might be time to create our data type.
 Let's define a class called TextSample with a constructor.
 The constructor should take two arguments: text and author. text should be saved as self.raw_text.
 Call get_average_sentence_length with the raw text and save it to self.average_sentence_length.
 You should save the author of the text as self.author.

 Additionally, define a string representation for the model.
 If you print a TextSample it should render: